 Loss of a Vehicle, or, worse, a home, will have harmful effects on the lives of spouses, girlfriends or boyfriends, and children.
 In fact, police have been known to seize cash from vehicles simply because there was a large amount of cash in the vehicle, with NO evidence of wrongdoing by any occupant of that vehicle.
 Likewise, the loss of cash or property from a business can put that business in jeopardy, even when there is no evidence of wrongdoing by ALL the owners of that business.

-At the Law Offices of Scott & Medling, P.A.,our defense attorneys vigorously challenge unjust search and seizure of your property.
+At the Law Offices of Roger Scott, our asset forfeiture attorneys vigorously challenge unjust search and seizures of your property.
 We also work on behalf of innocent spouses and parents whose property was seized by the police, bringing a case for hardship or ownership.

-If your property was seized by the police, call us at (407) 894-0052.
-We will ensure that a defense attorney responds quickly to your questions.
+If your property was seized by the police, contact us.
+We will ensure that an asset forfeiture attorney responds quickly to your questions.

 For an example of our results, please view the 5th District Court of Appeal's Order here.